 Occasionally, children cause minor unintentional damage for which you are responsible even though the damage was an accident.
 We will work with you to address incidents that result in damage fees whether they are intentional or unintentional.

-What to Expect at Camp Wasega
+What to Expect at Wilderness Challenge Camp

 WHAT TO EXPECT AT WILDERNESS CHALLENGE CAMP

-Expect a challenging adventure
+Expect a Challenging Adventure

 Everyone should expect to participate in the challenging adventure programming of Wilderness Challenge Camp.
 Classes are more advanced and active.
 The high ropes elements and rafting on the Ocoee River is for everyone!
 No one should expect to sit out of any activities.

-Expect bathhouses
+Expect Bathhouses

 There are separate girls and boys bathhouses with separate individual shower and toilet stalls.
 Campers carry their toiletries to the bathhouse.
 A cabin group is assigned to clean the bathhouse each day.
-Expect campers to serve on KP (Kitchen Patrol) KP is where campers are asked to clean tables, mop and sweep the dining room.
-A Dining Hall staff member leads campers in KP.

 Please stress the importance of drinking water to campers.
-The weather will be hot and we will be
+The weather will be hot and we will be outside all day.
+We have a hydration station near the basketball court with water and Gatorade.

-Expect campers to behave
+Expect Campers to Behave

 Each camper signs the 4-H Code of Conduct.
 Campers should understand the rules.
 Failure to adhere to